nobrefelipe/flutter-micro-frontends-architecture/README.md

 When you navigate using named routes you can pass arguments via contructor when you set up the routes for the micro app.

-In the **micro app resolver** you register the routes in he `routes` getter and also define the arguments the view will receive.
+In the **micro app resolver** you register the routes in the `routes` getter and also define the arguments the view will receive.

-The arguments must be of `RouteEvent type`.
-THis is because we can navigate using the `Routing` class or via `Event`.
+The arguments must be of type `RouteEvent`.
+This is because we can navigate using the `Routing` class or via `Event`.

 ```dart
     // home_resolver.dart